ApproxEng/approxeng.input/_sources/simpleusage.rst.txt

 Standard Names
 --------------

-All the controllers supported by this library are fairly similar - they have two analogue joysticks, a bunch of buttons, some triggers etc. It would be helpful therefore to be able to make use of one controller type but make it as easy as possible to use others without substantial code changes in your own code.
+Most of the controllers supported by this library are fairly similar - they have two analogue joysticks, a bunch of buttons, some triggers etc. It would be helpful therefore to be able to make use of one controller type but make it as easy as possible to use others without substantial code changes in your own code.

 To do this the library assigns a standard name, or `sname` to each button and axis on every controller.
 These are based loosely on the buttons found on a PS3 controller, at the cost of minor confusion for the XBox users (where, for example,